Mickey Mouse Ice Cream Bars

 - Cut out mickey mouse shapes with a cookie cutter.

-- Place mickey ice creams on a baking sheet line with fresh parchment paper.
+- Place mickey ice creams on a baking sheet lined with fresh parchment paper.

 - Freeze until beginning to firm up, about 5 minutes.